mapillary/mapillary_vistas/README.md

 The average precision corresponds to the area under curve of the plot.
 Similar to [2,4], we calculate the main metric, AP, by using thresholds from 50% to 95% in 5% steps and finally average the individual APs.

+## License

+By contributing to mapillary_vistas, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.

 ## References

 [1] M. Everingham, L. Van Gool, C. K. I. Williams, J. Winn and A. Zisserman.
 The PASCAL Visual Object Classes (VOC) Challenge.
 In _International Journal of Computer Vision_ (IJCV), 2010.